JetBrains/MPS-extensions/docs/index.md

 ## Getting Started

+!!! info "The releases tab is currently not supported anymore.
+Please use one of the other methods."

 To get started grab a release from our release page on [GitHub](https://github.com/JetBrains/MPS-extensions/releases).
 Extract the archive and point a project or global library in MPS to the location where you extracted it.

 See the documentation regarding the individual extensions above.
 Documentation related contributions are welcome!